 Landings for other stocks have been between 20 000 t and 40 000 t since 2000, with the majority of the catch currently taken by foreign owned vessels (predominantly large factory trawlers) producing headed and gutted or dressed frozen product and waste to fishmeal.
-On the Bounty Plateau, the TACC has been almost fully caught in each year since 2002-03, but effort and landings have been decreasing in recent years with only 788 t of the 3145 t TACC landed in 2019-20 and 1100 t of the 2180 t TACC landed in 2020-21.
-The TACC on the Campbell Rise has been increasingly under-caught since 2014-15, most recently by 12 683 t in 2019-20 and 27 218 t in 2020-21.
+On the Bounty Plateau, the TACC has been almost fully caught in each year since 2002-03, but effort and landings have been decreasing in recent years with only 788 t of the 3145 t TACC landed in 2019-20 and 1100 t and 801 t of the 2180 t TACC landed in 2020-21 and 2021-22, respectively.
+The TACC on the Campbell Rise has been increasingly under-caught since 2014-15, most recently by 12 683 t in 2019-20, and 27 218 t in 2020-21, and 19 686 in 2021-22.
 On the other grounds, the catch limits have been under-caught in most years since their introduction.
 This reflects the economic value of these fish, the availability of alternative fishing opportunities, and difficulties experienced by operators in both timing their arrival on the grounds and locating the aggregations of fish.
 On the Pukaki Rise and Auckland Islands Shelf, operators have generally found it difficult to justify expending time to locate fishable aggregations, given the small allocation available in these areas, the small fish size and relatively low value of the product, and the more certain option available to fish southern blue whiting near Campbell Island where aggregations are concurrent.

 Table 2: Estimated catches (t) and actual TACCs (or catch limits) of southern blue whiting by area from vessel logbooks and QMRs. - no catch limit in place.
 Before 1997-98 there was no separate catch limit for Auckland Islands Shelf.
+Landings for the 2022-23 fishing year are considered preliminary.